natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/F8F-1B.md

 * Not the fastest plane, so lots of planes can catch up
 * Ground loops if landing with full brakes
 * Sluggish controls at speeds less than 300 km/h
-* Dumps velocity in high-G turns
+* Bleeds alot of speed in turns
 * Rudder compresses to the point of uselessness over 600 km/h

 == History ==